 Sex establishments are required to be licensed under the Local Government (Miscellaneous Provisions) Act 1982.
 There are three different types of establishment:

-Where a licence is granted it shall remain in force for up to one year and the local authority can impose conditions on the licence.
+If a licence is granted, it will remain in force for up to one year.
+The local authority can impose conditions on the licence.

 Apply for a Licence

 A fee must be paid at the time an application is made.
-The fee (PDF, 97KB, 1 page) covers the cost of administration, inspection and enforcement activity.
+The fee (PDF, 159KB, 5 pages) covers the cost of administration, inspection and enforcement activity.